aphilippartd/computeless-rag/README.md

 ```

 #### 3.2.6 Invoke Model Function (`invokeModelFunction.js`)
-The final function in the pipeline uses an HTTP data source to send the assembled prompt to Anthropic’s Claude 3 Haiku model via Amazon Bedrock.
-This function is responsible for obtaining the final answer to the user’s query, showcasing the GenAI’s capability to process and respond to complex inquiries effectively.
+The final function in the pipeline sends the assembled prompt to Anthropic’s Claude 3 Haiku model via Amazon Bedrock using an HTTP data source.
+This function obtains the final answer to the user’s query, demonstrating the GenAI’s ability to process and respond to complex inquiries effectively.

 ```javascript
 import { util } from '@aws-appsync/utils'